hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Street art around Shoreditch - Brick lane, Grey Eagle Graffiti wall, Whitecross street and much more.
 * Walk from Liverpool Street station to Farringdon station underground following [this guide](https://diamondgeezer.blogspot.com/2022/05/how-to-walk-underground-from-liverpool.html).
 * The area around Old Street Station, nicknamed the "Silicon Roundabout", has a fun origin story that started with a [throwaway joke in 2008](https://www.wired.co.uk/article/silicon-roundabout-tech-city-property) and became UK government's policy in 2010.
 [Microsoft Reactor](https://developer.microsoft.com/en-us/reactor/) hosts many events for developers.
-* Monument to the Great Fire of London.
 * St. Katherine’s Docks.
 * Bank of England Museum - a chance to hold a gold bar.
 * Smithfield Market - meat night market open from midnight until 7am.
 Architecturally interesting even when the market is closed.
 If you still need dinner and it is already 6am, around here there is a lot of 24 hour activity, people having their morning coffee at midnight and dining at 6am.